What is identity strategy?

 The short answer

-Identity strategy is what happens before persona.
-It is the work of deciding what you want people to conclude about you before you ever speak, and then engineering every visible surface — language, posture, wardrobe, schedule, output — to deliver that conclusion without you having to ask for it.
+Identity strategy is what happens before persona: deciding what you want people to conclude about you before you speak, then engineering every visible surface — language, posture, wardrobe, schedule, output — to deliver that conclusion without you having to ask for it.

 Brand vs. identity

-Personal branding is the output layer.
+Branding is the output layer.
 It asks what should I post, how should I look, what voice should I write in.
 Identity strategy sits underneath.
-It asks who am I becoming, what posture serves that, what signal does that posture send into a room.
+It asks who am I becoming, what posture serves that, what signal does that posture send.
 Branding decorates a person.
 Strategy builds one.

 The three jobs of an identity strategy

 - Position.
-Decide the category you operate in and the stance you take inside it.
-Position is a choice, not a discovery.
+The category you operate in and the stance you take inside it.
+A choice, not a discovery.

 - Posture.
 The default body, voice, and pace you carry into every room.
-Posture is what people read in the first three seconds — long before they hear your résumé.
+What people read in the first three seconds — long before they hear your résumé.

 - Leverage.
 The asymmetric advantage your position and posture create.
-A clear identity makes some opportunities arrive unsolicited and others stop arriving at all.
+A clear identity makes some opportunities arrive unsolicited and others stop arriving.
 Both are wins.

 Why most people skip it

-Identity strategy is uncomfortable because it forces a decision before the data is in.
-Branding can be iterated week-to-week.
+Identity strategy forces a decision before the data is in.
+Branding can be iterated week to week.
 Strategy requires you to commit to a version of yourself and let other versions die.
-Most people prefer the optionality of being undefined.
+Most prefer the optionality of being undefined.
 They pay for it with being unmemorable.

 How to start

-Write a one-sentence answer to three questions.
+Write one-sentence answers to three questions.
 Who is this for.
 What do they get.
 What does it cost them to choose you over the next option.
-If you cannot answer those without hedging, you do not have an identity yet — you have a résumé.
+If you can't answer without hedging, you have a résumé, not an identity.
 Strategy is the work of turning the résumé into a position.

 Related